How do I obtain some of these sheep?

 How do I know if a Greyface Dartmoor sheep is registered with the Greyface Dartmoor Sheep Breeders Association?

-For the rams that have passed inspection, they will have the same metal ketchum sheep tag but with just a 4 digit number printed on it and nothing else.
-If the sheep you are looking at do not have this then the is a very high chance they are not registered with the Association and cannot be registered retrospectively with the DSBA.
+For the rams that have passed inspection, they will have the same metal sheep tag but with just a 4 digit number printed on it and nothing else.
+If the sheep you are looking at do not have this then there is a very high chance they are not registered with the Association and cannot be registered retrospectively with the DSBA.

 If a ewe or a ram does not have a metal tag such as this then it is not entered into the flock book and there is no upgrade scheme for any sheep in place.
 If you want to ensure you purchase a pedigree animal that IS entered into the flock book and IS eligible to produce offspring that can also be entered into the flock book then please make sure the ewe or ram has an official DSBA tag.